 Student's Right to Petition

 Grade disputes should be resolved directly between the individual faculty member and the student.
 If that is not possible, the graduate program chair and/or dean may intervene for purposes of mediation.
-Any student disputing a grade must provide written notification of the disputed grade to the faculty member and to the Office of the Registrar, no later than two weeks from the date when classes begin in the succeeding fall or spring semester.
+Any student disputing a grade must provide written notification of the disputed grade to the faculty member, no later than two weeks from the date when classes begin in the succeeding fall or spring semester.
 Failing resolution of the matter at the school level, the student may petition the provost as described under “Students’ Right to Petition."
 The final resolution of the dispute will be made by the provost.
 As a general principle, the authority to change a grade rests with the individual faculty member.
 Exceptions made by the provost occur only for the most compelling reasons.

 Repeating a Course